DogulS5/aws-clf-c02-notes/readme.md

 This feature enables you to access all the metrics for your resources from a single location.

 ## AWS CloudTrail
-It records API calls for your account and automatically detect unusual account activity
+It records API calls for your account and automatically detects unusual account activity

 ### CloudTrail Insights
 This optional feature allows CloudTrail to automatically detect unusual API activities in your AWS account and filter logs to assist with operational analysis and troubleshooting